renatodex/javascript-boxer/README.md

 I also want to say that 90% of all javascript modal libraries IN THE WORLD are binded by CSS rules and Images.
 I was tired of this binding thing, and i wanted something that i could use everywhere, regardless of what kind of CSS rules i was setting, and what kind of images iam loading.

 Boxer does not let it explicit for you.
-It assumes that your a good developer and you know how to create the classic Modal centered effect.
+It assumes that your a good developer and you know how to create the classic Modal centered effect..
 I dont wanted a CSS library, i wanted a Javascript library.

 This mindset is important, because it breaks things appart.
 You start doing things well when you learn to break things.